greghart/climbing-app/go-server/internal/db/README.md

 Persistence layer is a sqlite database.

+## IDs

+Technically, when an entity hasn't been persisted yet, we have no ID and one may consider it nil.
+However, they are required in schema, and so this codebase chooses to use normal `int64`s for simplicity, with the convention that 0 value indicates the entity is not saved or non existent (when embedded for example)

+Pointer primitives (or `sql.NullX`) should still be used for nullable columns.

 ## Relationships

 Generally, a parent (has many, has one side) can embed child data, while the child should just keep